Updated July 11, 2023

 In at least one city, this became such a problem that the council passed a rule saying that a majority of the council had to agree to renew any motion that had been defeated within the previous year.
 This was a way to clear the decks for new business.
 It is easy to establish such a rule as a “special rule of order.”

 Read our blog post on “What is a special rule of order in Robert’s Rules” to learn how to do this.
-And read Robert’s Rules of Order Newly Revised, 11th edition, pp. 336-342, for more details on renewing a defeated motion.
+And read Robert’s Rules of Order Newly Revised, 12th edition, Section 38, for more details on renewing a defeated motion.